-My reward is a sweet, citrusy, nutty sponge topped with a little bit of Italian sunshine.
+My reward is a sweet, citrus, nutty sponge topped with a little bit of Italian sunshine.
 Sticking with the theme of my Italian “Tarocco” oranges, I’ve opted to make my sponge using ground almond as opposed to flour, this not only adds a depth of flavour & texture to the cake but orange & almond is just such a classic pairing.
-Making this an upside-down cake makes sure that the blood orange is the star of the show, allowing it’s striking, deep crimson colour to burst through before it’s topped with a blanket of ruby syrup made from its own juices.
+Making this Blood orange & almond cake in an upside-down cake style makes sure that the blood orange is the star of the show, allowing it’s striking, deep crimson colour to burst through before it’s topped with a blanket of ruby syrup made from its own juices.
 If that doesn’t cure the winter blues, I don’t know what will.

 BLOOD ORANGE & ALMOND CAKE

 (makes one 23cm round cake)